Meet the Veteran Crew

 "Having the opportunity to work on environmental projects has once again inspired me to help my community where the need is great.
 Leading the Veteran crew has brought me stability and joy, something I have been looking for ever since I left the military.
 This is the first job I have had that allows me to utilize my military training, education background, and construction experience."

-Taylor joined the VCC June, 2017.
-He grew up in Lake Stevens before serving in the Marine Corps from 2003-2007.
-Afterwards he and wife, Kayla moved up, with there then two year son, to work for a commercial plumbing for a few years before being laid off.
-Then transition into the Boeing Company as a heavy structures mechanic for two years.
-Deciding that he needed a more meaningful career for himself, wife and now three kids, he used the post 9/11 GI bill and started attending Everett Community College to obtain his AA in environmental sciences with a certification in GIS, graduating in spring 2016.
-Before coming to VCC he volunteered at Skyline elementary having students read to him while also establishing a garden project for the schools teachers to use.
+Taylor joined the VCC in June, 2017.
+He grew up in Lake Stevens and served in the Marine Corps from 2003-2007.
+Following his service, Taylor worked for a commercial plumbing company for a few years before being laid off.
+He then transitioned into the Boeing Company as a heavy structures mechanic for two years.
+Deciding that he needed a more meaningful career for himself, wife and three kids, he used the post 9/11 GI bill and started attending Everett Community College to obtain his AA in environmental sciences with a certification in GIS, graduating in spring 2016.
+Before coming to the VCC he volunteered at Skyline elementary helping students with their reading while also establishing a garden project for the schools teachers to use.
 Taylor is looking forward to making an impact in the internship program while also hoping to further his career in youth environmental education and stewardship programs.

 I have lived in the PNW all of my life.
 I served 4 years in the US Navy.
 I enjoy being and working outdoors.
 In my spare time I enjoy traveling, camping, and fishing in the PNW.
 I also enjoy reading about the history of Washington State and spending time with my two daughters and granddaughter.